EUR-Lex Access to European Union law

 This document is an excerpt from the EUR-Lex website

-The principle of subsidiarity is defined in Article 5 of the Treaty on European Union.
-It aims to ensure that decisions are taken as closely as possible to the citizen and that constant checks are made to verify that action at EU level is justified in light of the possibilities available at national, regional or local level.
+The principle of subsidiarity is defined in Article 5(3) of the Treaty on European Union.
+It aims to ensure that decisions are taken at the closest possible level to the citizen and that constant checks are made to verify that action at the European Union (EU) level is justified in light of the possibilities available at the national, regional or local level.

-There are two relevant Protocols annexed to the Treaty of Lisbon:
+There are two relevant protocols annexed to the Treaty of Lisbon:

 SEE ALSO